wuyilingwei/MagiskOnWSAOnlineBuild/READEME_EN.md

 This project does not provide any technical support for the Android subsystem.
 If the automatic build is abnormal or if you have any suggestions, please raise a [new Issue](https://github.com/yige-yigeren/MagiskOnWSAOnlineBuild/issues/new) in this repository.

-For issues related to Root access and Google Play running abnormally, please raise a [new Issue](https://github.com/LSPosed/MagiskOnWSALocal/issues/new/choose) in MagiskOnWSA.
+For 议题 related to Root access and Google Play running abnormally, please raise a [new Issue](https://github.com/LSPosed/MagiskOnWSALocal/issues/new/choose) in MagiskOnWSA.

 For problems with the computer being unable to install the Android subsystem and running problems with the Android subsystem, please raise a question in the [Microsoft Community](https://answers.microsoft.com/zh-hans/newthread) (Choose Windows-Windows11-Applications-Amazon Appstore)